ibexa/documentation-developer/docs/api/rest_api/rest_api_usage/testing_rest_api.md

 On a freshly installed [[= product_name =]], `52` is the Content ID of the home page.
 If necessary, substitute `52` with the content ID of an item from your database.

-For a content creation example using PHP, see [Creating content with binary attachments](rest_requests.md#creating-content-with-binary-attachments)
+For a content creation example that uses PHP, see [Creating content with binary attachments](rest_requests.md#creating-content-with-binary-attachments)

 ## JS